aunusualman/LT4REC/README.md

-This is the code implementation.
+This is the code implementation of LT4REC.
 We demonstrate the algorithm on the dataset gathered from traffic logs of real world video recommendation system.
 ## Enviroments